TomatenKuchenDEV/docs/docs/logs.md

 ---
 title: Logging
-description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
 This page explains the logging system.
 ---

 TomatenKuchen provides feature rich logging about most actions that bots can capture.